 My problem is with those who are supposed to be professionals – paid writers who either can’t or don’t do their jobs properly.

 Every day, their lazy language strolls through the holes in their knowledge and idly saunters on, unnoticed by their editors.

-My associate site, Tighter Writer, has a growing collection of examples of Lazy Language.
+I’m building quite a collection of examples of Lazy Language.
 They can be hilarious, but the main purpose is to explain why the language use is clumsy, or just plain wrong, and what the writers should have said instead.

 Follow the links below to find out ways to avoid lazy language.